mspnp/aks-baseline/07-bootstrap-validation.md

 # Validate your cluster is bootstrapped and enrolled in GitOps

-Now that [the AKS cluster](./06-aks-cluster.md) has been deployed, the next step to validate that your cluster has been placed under a GitOps management solution, Flux in this case.
+Now that the [AKS cluster](./06-aks-cluster.md) has been deployed, the next step to validate that your cluster has been placed under a GitOps management solution, Flux in this case.

 ## Steps

-GitOps allows a team to author Kubernetes manifest files, persist them in their git repo, and have them automatically apply to their cluster as changes occur.
+GitOps allows a team to author Kubernetes manifest files, persist them in their Git repo, and have them automatically apply to their cluster as changes occur.
 This reference implementation is focused on the baseline cluster, so Flux is managing cluster-level concerns.
 This is distinct from workload-level concerns, which would be possible as well to manage via Flux, and would typically be done by additional Flux configuration in the cluster.
 The namespace `cluster-baseline-settings` will be used to provide a logical division of the cluster bootstrap configuration from workload configuration.
 Examples of manifests that are applied:

-* Cluster Role Bindings for the AKS-managed Microsoft Entra ID integration
+- Cluster role bindings for the AKS-managed Microsoft Entra ID integration
-* Cluster-wide configuration of Azure Monitor for Containers
+- Cluster-wide configuration of Azure Monitor for Containers
-* the workload's namespace named `a0008`
+- The workload's namespace named `a0008`

-1. Install `kubectl` 1.24 or newer. (`kubectl` supports ±1 Kubernetes version.)
+1. Install `kubectl` 1.25 or newer. (`kubectl` supports ±1 Kubernetes version.)

    ```bash
    sudo az aks install-cli
    kubectl version --client
    ```

-   > Starting with `kubectl` 1.24, you must also have the `kubelogin` credential (exec) plugin available for Microsoft Entra ID authentication.
-Installing `kubectl` via `az aks install-cli` does this already, but if you install `kubectl` in a different way, please make sure `kubelogin` is [installed](https://github.com/Azure/kubelogin#getting-started).
+   > Starting with `kubectl` 1.24, you must also have the `kubelogin` credential (exec) plug-in available for Microsoft Entra ID authentication.
+Installing `kubectl` via `az aks install-cli` does this already, but if you install `kubectl` in a different way, make sure `kubelogin` is [installed](https://github.com/Azure/kubelogin#getting-started).

 1. Get the cluster name.